DngY/predictivemaintenance/README.md

-# predictivemaintenance
+# Predictive maintenance
-A predictive maintenance demo based on transformer and LSTM
+A predictive maintenance demo based on transformer and LSTM, can be extended to the real industry specific scenarios